JonathanRodriguez92/TeloFusVarfinder/README.md

 # TeloFusVarfinder
-A tool to search telomere variability and fusions in the genome
+A tool to search telomere varian repeats, telomeric content and fusions in the genome

 ## Overview